Sunday 12 February 2012

 CHILD CARE

-Pneumonia in newborns can be prevented by breastfeeding them within an hour of birth.
-PIC GETTY IMAGESPneumonia in children is commonly seen in India, but does not get the attention it deserves.
+Pneumonia in children is commonly seen in India, but does not get the attention it deserves.
 The sight of a small child struggling to breathe is heartbreaking and the parents’ plight is painful.
 Pneumonia is largely preventable and curable, but it strangely remains the leading cause of death among infants worldwide.

 India tops the list of 15 countries that accounts for three-quarters of childhood pneumonia cases worldwide.
 The disease takes the lives of more than 4,00,000 children every year, which constitutes more than 20 per cent of all childhood deaths in India.
 It is really distressing that pneumonia does not receive the attention it warrants.